cazala/universal-gitbook/components.md

 }
 ```

+**NOTE**: there are different opinions about what folder structure to follow, some people separate components in individual folders, or by page in a nested fashion, or by feature, etc. I''ll let you figure out the folder structure that works best for you, I'll just drop all the `js` and `css` files in `components` by component name.

 So we just created a component that receives a `text` property which is a string, and renders a `<div>` with that text in blue.

 Now lets use this component and rendering using `react-dom`, save the following as `src/index.js`